Personal profile

 • Aramaic, Syriac

-She also maintains a "useful links" website called "The Biblical Toolkit" which bookmarks databases and resources for biblical and early Jewish and Christian studies, for remote work, teaching, and research: https://biblicaltoolkit.wordpress.com/.
+Personal website: "The Biblical Toolkit" collates databases and resources for biblical and early Jewish and Christian studies, especially geared for remote work, teaching, and research: https://biblicaltoolkit.wordpress.com/.

 Teaching and Supervising

-Undergraduate: Introductory Biblical Hebrew language, Greco-Roman Judaism, and Dead Sea Scrolls.
-She also teaches general Jewish studies at the introductory level, including Jewish responses to the Shoah/Holocaust, antisemitism studies, and the Arab-Israel conflict.
+Undergraduate: Lindsey teaches specialized optional units in Dead Sea Scrolls, Greco-Roman Judaism, biblical studies, and introductory Biblical Hebrew language.
+She teaches general religious studies and Jewish studies at the introductory level within various other units, including the Holocaust/Shoah, antisemitism studies, and the Arab-Israel conflict.
 She contributes to much of the teaching in core mandatory units across the Religion and Theology programme.
+She teaches some New Testament and historical Jesus in her optional units.

 Highlighted roles (more under Activities)